Aloysius-10/Elite-Project/README.md

 #### **Monthly Sales & Profit Trends**

 - **Peak Sales**: April (£117,785), followed by January and June.
-- **Lowest Sales**: December (£45,963), showing a steady decline in the last quarter.
+- **Lowest Sales**: December (£45,963), indicating a steady decline in sales over the last quarter.

-**Observation**: Profit trend does not always follow sales — e.g., May has lower sales (£51,206) but a higher profit than June.
+**Observation**: It is observed that the profit trend does not always follow sales.
+For example, May has lower sales (£51,206) but a higher profit than June.

 #### **Top Sales Performers**